 The environmental fields encompassed by Transportation are wide reaching and inherently interdisciplinary.
 One can start with a single mode, Transit, and see that many occupations are defined a “green” jobs at the USDOL’s Career One Stop tool.
 Most occupational listings however tend to be situational and data on them is not transportation specific.
 For example, there are Civil Engineers, Environmental Engineers and Environmental Engineering Technicians employed in transportation organizations, but in reviewing the Bureau of Labor Statistic for jobs and growth in both fields in the Northeast United States, while we see good growth curves and demand, it is not clear how much transportation-specific occupations count here.

-In determining a strategy to narrow the focus and provide a meaningful contribution, the research team began with an examination of FHWA’s Environment overview, and then examined emerging trends and investments that were most likely to address key environmental challenges and opportunities in the transportation industry:
+The Northeast Center worked with a group of advisers to determine a strategy to narrow the focus and provide a meaningful contribution. the research team began with an examination of FHWA’s Environment overview, and then examined emerging trends and investments that were most likely to address key environmental challenges and opportunities in the transportation industry:

 - Rapid expansion of Shared Mobility Systems